 7. Explore, travel.
 Adapting to new locations forces you to pay more attention to your environment.
 Make new decisions, use your brain.

 8. Don’t Outsource Your Brain.
-Not to media personalities, not to politicians, not to your smart neighbour… Make your own decisions, and mistakes.
+Not to media personalities, not to politicians, not to your smart neighbor.
+Make your own decisions, and mistakes.
 And learn from them.
-That way, you are training your brain, not your neighbour’s.
+That way, you are training your brain, not your neighbor’s.

 9. Develop and maintainstimulating friendships.
 We are “social animals”, and need social interaction.
 Which, by the way, is why ‘Baby Einstein’ has been shown not to be the panacea for children development.